GREATER OMAHA AREA (EASTERN SERVICE AREA)

 Division of Children & Family Services

-Once you have contacted your lead agency, they will inform you of the criteria for Nebraska foster adoptive homes.
+Once you have contacted your lead agency, they will inform you of the criteria for Nebraska foster-adoptive homes.
 If you meet the criteria, they will inform you of their upcoming training schedule.
 This training is for all qualified individuals or families.
-The purpose of this training is to inform potential foster-adoptive parents about the unique challenges that the children in waiting face.
+The purpose of this training is to inform potential foster-adoptive parents about the unique challenges the children in waiting face.

 During training, the agency will send a worker to your home to complete a fostering home study which takes six hours and typically occurs over three visits.
-During the home study some of the questions you will be asked are regarding your family’s dynamic, your childhood, your family’s strengths and limitations, financial and emotional stability, and safety of the home.
-During the home study the evaluator will request references, financial statements, employment history, and background checks.
-The purpose of the study is to help determine the family’s appropriateness for fostering and what type of child would be the best match for the family.
+During the home study you will be asked questions regarding your family’s dynamic, your childhood, your family’s strengths and limitations, financial and emotional stability, and safety of the home.
+You will also be asked to provide references, financial statements, employment history, and undergo background checks.
+The purpose of the study is to help determine the family’s appropriateness for fostering and what type of child would be the best match for your family.